brainworxx/kreXX-TYPO3-Extension/Documentation/Logging/Index.rst

 - Sending other developers the kreXX output
 - . . .

-You can configure kreXX to output it's data inside a file.
+You can configure kreXX to output it's data inside a file instead of trying to send it to the browser.
 How to do this, is explained in the chapter :ref:`config_options`.
 Just change the output option **Destination** from **frontend** to **file**.

 |